 - In the Calls section, click Count.

-Expand your query to learn more information about each call made during the week.
+Expand your query to learn more about each call made during the week.
 How many calls are inbound versus outbound?
 How many are internal?
 How many are platform interactions?
-To query this information complete the following:
+To query this information perform the following:

 - Click Dimensions.